-The most common type of hybrid vehicle is a gasoline-electric hybrid, which uses a gasoline engine and an electric motor to power the car.
+Hybrid cars are becoming increasingly popular as people become more conscientious about the environment and their gas mileage.
+But what exactly is a hybrid car, and how does it work?
+A hybrid vehicle uses two or more different power sources to move- the most common being a gasoline engine and an electric motor.
 The gasoline engine powers the car most of the time, but the electric motor kicks in when additional power is needed, such as when accelerating or climbing hills.
 The electric motor also helps to recharge the batteries that power the electric motor.
 As a result, hybrid vehicles get better gas mileage than traditional cars and produce less pollution.